Last Man Standing (Jerry Lee Lewis album)

-Last Man Standing is the 39th studio album released by American recording artist, pianist, and rock and roll pioneer Jerry Lee Lewis in September 2006.
+Last Man Standing is the thirty-ninth studio album released by American rock and roll pioneer Jerry Lee Lewis in September 2006.
 The album consists of duets between Lewis and some of the biggest names in both rock and country music, past and present.
-The title derives from the generation of 1950s Sun Studios recording artists such as Johnny Cash, Roy Orbison, Charlie Rich, Carl Perkins, and Elvis Presley; all of whom had died, leaving Lewis the "last man standing".
-Lewis died in October 2022.
+The title derives from the generation of 1950s Sun Studios recording artists such as Johnny Cash, Roy Orbison, Charlie Rich, Carl Perkins, and Elvis Presley—all of whom had died, leaving Lewis the "last man standing".
+Lewis died in October 2022, sixteen years and one month following the album's release.
 Following the success of the album, a DVD Last Man Standing Live was released featuring similar duets with famous artists.